NTP

 Useful Commands

-To get more details on how the system time is running compared to NTP, use the chrony client chronyc.
+To get detailed information on how the system time is running compared to NTP, use the chrony client chronyc.
 The subcommand tracking shows information about the current system time and the selected time server used.

 $ chronyc tracking